Choir of the West releases a new album for 2020

 Richard Nance, Conductor

-Richard Nance is Director of Choral Activities and conductor of the Choir of the West and Choral Union at Pacific Lutheran University.
+After a successful 30 year tenure at PLU, Richard Nance retired in May 2022.
+He served as the sixth conductor of the Choir of the West, and continues to direct Choral Union.
 Nance’s choirs have been regularly selected to perform at conferences of the American Choral Directors Association (ACDA) and the National Association for Music Education.

 Nance’s choirs have toured Europe on several occasions and have won top awards at the Harmonie Festival, Florence International Choral Festival and the Anton Bruckner Choir Competition.
 His choirs have regularly given premiere performances of important new works, including the North American premieres of Sven David Sandström’s Matthauspassion and the Nordic Light Symphony by Ēriks Ešenvalds.